Oprah Winfrey Has No Regrets About Not Having Children

 Oprah Winfrey recently revealed during an interview with Good Housekeeping that she did not have any regrets about not having children let alone wanting them.
 Oprah Winfrey is considered one of the most successful TV icons in history.
-She’s is a producer, an actress and she even founded the Oprah Winfrey Leadership Academy for Girls.
-The 68 year old has been with her partner Stedman Graham since 1987 and she revealed that she never wanted to be a mom.
+She’s is a producer, an actress, and she even founded the Oprah Winfrey Leadership Academy for Girls.
+The 68-year-old has been with her partner Stedman Graham since 1987 and she revealed that she never wanted to be a mom.

 She said that she simply didn’t have the patience adding that she had the patience for puppies.
-For her the girls from her academy are like children of her own and she felt that it was rewarding.
+For her, the girls from her academy are like children of her own and she felt that it was rewarding.

 “It is more rewarding than I would ever have imagined.
 I was doing this to help them, but it has brought a light to my life that I can’t explain.”